Paul has an enthusiasm for exploring the world of faith and spiritual well being, which he wishes to share through all that he writes.

 We are fallen.
 Or so they say.
 It is as if the Garden is somewhere way up there and we dwell somewhere way down here.
-But God's Garden is spread over the earth, as it also exists in our own personal worlds.
+But God's Garden is spread across the earth, and it is present in our own personal worlds.
 The fall may just be the lowering of our heads and our brows.
 We betrayed the trust of a loving God and we were ashamed.
 We disobeyed; we failed to follow some simple instructions, and then we tried to hide.
 But we were found, God calling to us by name.

 We chose knowledge, not yet knowing that knowledge is a journey, a journey of learning, the most important lesson being that of God's love.
 Love is what God does; Love is what God is.
 Learning is about teaching, so we must learn how to be taught.
 Or maybe we just need to climb a few hills.